Poothole P.O., Thrissur - 680004, Kerala INDIA.

 We are committed to ensure that our charges are properly and timely informed to the existing and prospective borrowers.
 Disputes, if any; will be resolved by our Grievance Redressal Department.
 We shall ensure employee accountability at all levels of our operations.
 The Board and senior management will be responsible to ensure our commitment to fair and reasonable practices as also to ensure high quality services to our clients.

-The objectives of the Fair Practice Code are as under:
+The objectives of the Policies are as under:

 1. Adopt the best practices in dealings with customers.